Glen Campbell—9 Surprising Facts About America's Rhinestone Cowboy

 9. Glen and his Women

 The woman most often associated with Glen Campbell is country music star Tanya Tucker, who was never his wife.
 He and Tucker made headlines more than once with their tumultuous relationship which began in early 1980.
-And even though the couple is remember for their beautiful duet, "Dream Lover," in fact their relationship was anything but a dream, and the headline-making pair would soon go their separate ways.
+And even though the couple is remembered for their beautiful duet, "Dream Lover," in fact their relationship was anything but a dream, and the headline-making pair would soon go their separate ways.

 Campbell stepped up to the alter on four occasions, his first wife Diane Kirk was married to the singer from 1955 to 1959.
 After their divorce, Glen married his second wife, Billie Jean Nunley the same year he divorced Diane, and this second marriage would last until 1976.
 Glen's third wife was Sarah Barg, an ex-wife of fellow country singer Mac Davis, and his fourth and current wife is a former "Rockette" dancer, Kim Woollen, who married the singer in 1982 after the couple had met on a blind date.